logisim-evolution/logisim-evolution/docs/style.md

 * Open the `Tools -> Checkstyle` plugin settings.
 * Activate the `Google Checks` configuration.
-* Some rules should be disabled, so we also ship `checkstyle-suppressions.xml` config file.
-It lives in project's root directory and should be picked automatically and there should not be necessary to do anything extra to make it used.
+* Some rules should be disabled, so we also ship a `checkstyle-suppressions.xml` config file.
+It lives in the project's root directory and should be picked up automatically.
+It should not be necessary to do anything else with it for it to be used.
 * You can now run CheckStyle using the `Checkstyle` command or directly from the CheckStyle tab.
 * Ensure `Rules:`, shown in the scan result window, reads `Google Checks`.